unbeGames/unbegames.github.io/_posts/en/2024/2024-06-28-dev-update-integrating-thermodynamics.md

 ![](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExNTk1OWo1MWZuZDA4dG5kdnNmamx4ZWJ6ejhtcDFkNjk5NG9mNmoxbiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/qGivqxP57mWGzB8rEU/giphy.gif)
 _As always, there are a lot of things that need to be improved here, but it already feels good_

-While burning dozens of spacecraft in the atmosphere, I noticed that something was missing.
+While burning dozens of spacecrafts in the atmosphere, I noticed that something was missing.
 Some parts heated too quickly, some others slower than I expected.
 It seems like only two parameters affected the gain of the temperature: surface area and mass (since at that point I set thermal capacity to equal values for all parts).
 But we have another important one: volume, and it didn't affect thermodynamic processes at all.

 ## Back to conductivity